-Participants felt strongly that an effort should be undertaken to provide more education and outreach for community members and municipal staff, and particularly for the most vulnerable, such as the elderly, English language learners, the very young, transient populations/ homeless people/ new arrivals who may not be as familiar with Georgetown, LGBTQ people, the disabled, and veterans about climate change vulnerability, preparedness, resources and response.
+Participants felt strongly that an effort should be undertaken to provide more education and outreach for community members and municipal staff, and particularly for the most vulnerable, such as the elderly, English language learners, and the very young, about climate change vulnerability, preparedness, resources and response.
 Emergency response plans should include planning for vulnerable populations.
 Regional coordination should also occur with neighboring communities, and the Town should draw upon the capacity provided by state agencies to enhance its overall capacity to address the needs of climate preparedness.